orlicekm/CsharpCourse/Lectures/Lecture09/PITCHME.md

   * Container creates an object of specified type, injects required dependencies if any and returns it
 * **Dispose**
   * Container must manage the lifetime of dependent objects
-  * Most IoC containers include different lifetimemanagers to manage an object's lifecycle and dispose it
+  * Most IoC containers include different lifetime managers to manage an object's lifecycle and dispose it

 +++
 ### Containers